 Engineered wide plank floors offer durability, resilience, and quality

 If maintained correctly, solid wood floors can last decades.
 However, solid wood floors are highly susceptible to fluctuations in moisture and heat.

 The wider you go with hardwood floors, the more they tend to expand and contract depending on the surrounding conditions.
 Engineered wood planks offer extra resistance against fluctuations due to humidity, which is why we usually recommend choosing an engineered variety when looking for wide plank hardwood floors.

-This increases their durability and overall stability, especially when installing wide plank hardwood floors.
-Engineered wood planks are also more resistant to everyday wear and tear due to the veneered wear layer on top.
+This increases their durability and overall stability.
+Engineered wood planks are also more resistant to everyday wear and tear due to the wear layer on top.